 - Primarily, Operating Margins will be used in the immediate period following operational stresses such as beach supply failure as a result of a failure offshore, unanticipated demand changes or unexpected pipeline and/or plant unavailability to maintain system pressures in the period before other balancing measures become effective. - 2.
 Orderly Rundown requires a quantity of Operating Margins stock to ensure safe rundown of the system in the event of a Network Gas Supply Emergency while firm load shedding takes place as required in our Safety Case. - 3.
-Operating Margins will also be used to support system pressures on the gas day in the event of a compressor trip, pipe break, or other failure or damage to transmission plant.
-Following the day of the event, any reduction in capacity resulting from the event becomes equivalent to a planned maintenance activity, and therefore is unlikely to be supported by the use of Operating Margins.
+Operating Margins will also be used to support system pressures within 24 hours of the time that the event of a compressor trip, pipe break, or other failure or damage to transmission plant occurs.
+Following this period, any reduction in capacity resulting from the event becomes equivalent to a planned maintenance activity, and therefore is unlikely to be supported by the use of Operating Margins.